jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] "AK00101"
 ```

-If we input multiple numbers we can get multiple rows and columns.
+If we input multiple numbers, we can get multiple rows and columns.

 ```r